How to Unlock Your Team’s Creative Process

 We knew we wanted to use the Colling Media brand colors and that was the last dot to connect.

 There were more than twelve iterations of the logo with color.
-When we narrowed the selection down to one, another 30 minutes was dedicated to each individual letter in relation to the letters around it.
+When we narrowed the selection down to one, another 30 minutes were dedicated to each individual letter in relation to the letters around it.

 We were careful to understand the path that the eye took through the logo.
 We wanted to make sure the eye moved over the logo smoothly.
 The brain needed to simply and easily read, process, and comprehend our logo.